BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 This indicates to OpenShift that we want at least 1 pod that matches the label Deployment: hello-world-nginx to be available at any given time.
 This means OpenShift will wait for the pod in one node drain request to be replaced before evicting the pods in a second node drain request.

-We can view the pdb with: `oc get pdb`.
+We can view the PDB with: `oc get pdb`.

-That's about all we can do for pdb's.
+That's about all we can do for PDB.
 They can only really be tested during a node drain event.
 <<<<<<< HEAD

-Please delete the pdb object when you are done with it.
+Please delete the PDB object when you are done with it.

 ## Pod Anti-Affinity